zksecurity/stwo-book/src/cairo/index.md

 # Cairo as a Stwo AIR

+> TODO: Address who this section is for

 This section explains how Cairo is built upon Stwo's AIR framework.
 Here you'll find:

 - Details about how Cairo is implemented as a Stwo AIR